· Compliance · 11 min read

 SAA Labeling

-Containers in Satellite Accumulation Areas must also be labeled with the words “Hazardous Waste” and a description of the contents.
+Under the SAA label rule, containers must be labeled with the words “Hazardous Waste” and a description of the contents.
 The accumulation start date is not required in an SAA (because no time limit applies within volume thresholds), but the date the volume limit was exceeded must be marked immediately once exceeded.

 The 30-Day Extension: When and How to Request One

 The 90-day limit is strict, but the EPA recognizes that genuine emergencies occur.
-Under 40 CFR 262.17(b), an LQG may request a 30-day extension from the EPA Regional Administrator (or authorized state agency) if the following conditions are met:
+The LQG extension provision allows a 30-day extension from the EPA Regional Administrator (or authorized state agency) if the following conditions are met:

-1. The circumstances causing the delay must be unforeseen, temporary, and uncontrollable — meaning the generator could not have anticipated or prevented them.
+- The circumstances causing the delay must be unforeseen, temporary, and uncontrollable, meaning the generator could not have anticipated or prevented them.

 What to include in an extension request: